Aundha Nagnath: Governance

-As per Constitution of India and Panchyati Raj Act, Aundha Nagnath is administrated by NagarAadhakshy (Head of Village) who is elected by the representatives of the village.

-The town comes under the Basamath Assembly Constituency for the Assembly Elections of Maharashtra.
+As per Constitution of India and Panchyati Raj Act, Aundha Nagnath is administrated by Nagaradhyaksha (Head of Village) who is elected by the representatives of the village.
+The town falls under the Basamath Assembly Constituency for the Assembly Elections of Maharashtra.
 At present, this constituency is being represented by MLA Rajubhaiya Nawghare, who belongs to the Nationalist Congress Party.

-Aundha Nagnath region comes under the Hingoli Parliamentary Constituency for the Parliamentary Elections of India.
+Aundha Nagnath region falls under the Hingoli Parliamentary Constituency for the Parliamentary Elections of India.
 At present, this constituency is being represented by MP Hemant Patil, who belongs to the Shiv Sena.

-Culture

-Aundha Nagnath a Hindu culture, form the majority.

-Thursday is the day of a weekly market in the Town.
-On this day, the town witnesses the influx of people from nearby villages to shop around.

-Economy

-Aundha Nagnath serves as a center of the weekly market of the region.

-It is the market center where agricultural commodities are bought and sold from the agricultural hinterland.

-Religious tourism forms one of the important sources of income for the town.

-Education

-The town has a various educational institution which offers courses in arts, science, and commerce.

-The College of Agriculture, Golegaon is one of the best agricultural colleges in the region.